 Invitational Priority 2.
-Applications that propose to develop and disseminate products and project results through OER.
+Applications that provide for the development and dissemination of products and results through open educational resources (OER).
 OER are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use or repurposing by others.
-This invitational priority encourages applications that include plans that describe how the applicants will make the grant products and resources developed with these grant funds freely available through various media platforms, in an effort to share digital professional development methodologies, proven teaching strategies, and lessons learned in implementing RTT projects with other educators, including early learning professionals.
+This invitational priority encourages applications that describe how the applicants will make their Ready-to-Learn products and resources freely available through various media platforms in an effort to share content, proven teaching strategies, and lessons learned in implementing Ready-to-Learn properties and resources with other early childhood and early elementary school educators.

-Note: Each applicant addressing this priority is encouraged to include plans for how the applicant will disseminate resources, for example, through a Web site that is freely available to all users.
-Each applicant is also encouraged to include plans specifying how the project will identify quality resources, such as lesson plans, primary source activities, reading lists, teacher reflections, and videos of quality teaching and student learning in action, for presentation to other educators.
+Note: Each applicant addressing this priority is encouraged to include plans for how the applicant will disseminate resources, for example through a Web site that is freely available to all users.
+Each applicant is also encouraged to include plans specifying how the project will identify quality resources, including content and/or outreach activities, for presentation to other educators and parents.

 Competitive Preference Priority: This priority is from the notice of final priority for Scientifically Based Evaluation Methods, published in the Federal Register on January 25, 2005 (70 FR 3586).
 For FY 2010 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, this priority is a competitive preference priority.
-Under 34 CFR 75.105(c)(2)(i) we award up to an additional 20 points to an application, depending on how well the application meets this priority.
+Under 34 CFR 75.105(c)(2)(i) we award up to an additional 20 points to an application, depending on how well an application meets this priority.
 These points are in addition to any points the application earns under the selection criteria.

 When using the priority to give competitive preference to an application, we will review the applications using a two-stage review process.
-In the first stage, we will review the applications without taking the competitive preference priority into account.
+In the first stage, we will review the applications based on the selection criteria without taking the competitive priority into account.
 In the second stage of the process, we will review the applications rated highest in the first stage of the process to determine whether they will receive the competitive preference points.
 We will consider awarding competitive preference points only to those applicants with top-ranked scores based on the selection criteria.